yochaigal/cairn/wip/2e/wilderness-exploration.md

 For their first **Phase**, the party decides to **Travel**, which takes them along a maintained road out of the village and through the farmlands.
 The terrain and weather indicate that the **Difficulty** level is **Easy**.
 The party is able to travel with no forseeable problems, so the **Warden** rolls on the **Events** table.
 The result is an **Encounter**.
 The **Warden** explains that the party crosses paths with an NPC travelling South, who gives them a piece of advice: *avoid the hills, there are bandits about*!
 The party notes this and moves on, arriving in the **Deshe** hills after lunchtime.
 They rest near a streambed, stepping off the dusty road for the first time.

-For the party's second **Phase**, the **Warden** explains that this area is peppered with small rocks and uneven hills, making it more difficult to cross.
+For the party's second **Phase**, the **Warden** explains that this area is peppered with small rocks and uneven hills, making it tougher to cross.
 Not only will the party travel at *half* their speed (3 miles per phase, arriving only a quarter of the way through by nightfall), but without a guide they might easily lose their way!
 The players discuss whether it would be better to spend a **Phase** exploring the area, finding a faster (and safer) way through.

 The party decides that the risk of crossing now and arriving at their destination sooner is worth it, and agree to proceed with the **Travel** action again.
 The players discuss how to avoid **Getting Lost**, checking to see if anyone in the party has knowledge of the area, relevant experience, or a map.
 They do not, so the **Warden** rolls 1d6.
 The result is not a **1** or a **2**, so regular **Travel** can finally begin.

 The **Warden** rolls on the **Events** table, and the result is **Environment**.
-The **Warden** explains that a short while after entering the hills, the ground becomes much more treacherous.
+The **Warden** explains that a short while after entering the hills, the ground becomes much more demanding to cross.
 Small rocks have become large crags, the hill turned to pits and mini-craters.
 The party now has a choice: push forward, spending a **Fatigue** to keep their speed, or slow down even further (1.5 miles per phase).
 They agree to push forward, each character adding a **Fatigue** to their inventory.

 As night descends, the party finds a large, rocky, outcropping that would work as a suitable shelter.
 There is no water nearby, but this location should be sufficient for their current needs.
 They agree to **Make Camp** as their final **Phase**, choosing a **Watch Rotation** that should allow all party members a decent rest, and a chance to shed any **Fatigue** they have.
 Each party member consumes a ration, and the **Warden** rolls on the **Events** table.
 The result is a **Sign**.
 The **Warden** describes the flickering ghost of a torchlight in the distance.
 Could it be another party, or perhaps bandits, or even a dangerous creature on the prowl?